 Your child will gain mastery in the basics of reading, writing, and arithmetic, and also start exploring their own gifts and areas of interest—all in a nurturing, supportive environment.

 In addition, all elementary students participate in STEM lab, music, and library.

-In the Computer Lab students will learn and develop 21st century skills that are needed in today’s educational environment.
+In the Computer Lab students learn and develop 21st century skills that are needed in today’s educational environment.
 Computer lab projects are creative, innovative, and integrate grade level curriculum.
-Activities include word processing, PowerPoint presentations, internet research, Google Docs, courses for basic coding, and keyboard skills.
+Activities include word processing, PowerPoint presentations, internet research, Google Docs, basic coding, and keyboard skills.
 Students are encouraged to be independent and confident on the computer by using critical thinking skills to make informed decisions.

-Physical education classes emphasize healthy living through exercise and participation in team activities such as hockey, soccer, football, basketball, volleyball, running and more!
+Physical education classes emphasize healthy living through exercise and participation in team activities like hockey, soccer, football, basketball, volleyball, running and more!

 Students are encouraged to express their creativity through visual art projects across content areas in kindergarten through fourth grade.
 Formal art instruction begins on the elementary campus through the Meet the Masters art program.
 Students learn about a different artist each month during an assembly.
 The week following the assembly, students participate in an art lesson taught by parent volunteers who have been trained by Meet the Masters.
 The lessons utilize a variety of media and provide the opportunity for students to create an art piece in a similar genre as the artist they studied.